AndroidKiran/Rooster/README.md

 * TypeScript
 * Node.js

-##

-LICENSE
 <h2>🛡️ License:</h2>
-This project is licensed under the Apache License 2.0(LICENSE)
+This project is licensed under the Apache License 2.0